nvmwill/nexmo-developer/_documentation/en/video/guides/audio-video/web.md

 **echoCancellation** (Boolean) — Whether to enable echo cancellation for the published audio.
 You may want to set this to `false` when publishing high-quality audio (by setting the `audioBitrate` property of the `OT.initPublisher()` options).
 The default value is `true`.
 This setting is ignored if you set `disableAudioProcessing` to `false` (which disables echo cancellation, automatic gain control, and noise suppression for the published stream).

-Note: Some browsers (such as Chome 73+) do not support echo cancellation for stereo audio (see [this Chrome issue report](https://bugs.chromium.org/p/webrtc/issues/detail?id=10465)).
+Note: Some browsers (such as Chrome 73+) do not support echo cancellation for stereo audio (see [this Chrome issue report](https://bugs.chromium.org/p/webrtc/issues/detail?id=10465)).

 **enableStereo** (Boolean) — Whether to publish stereo audio.
 The default value is `false`.